krimuru9336/AI5109-Distributed-Applications/FINAL_PROJECT/MODULE-3/README.md

 3. **Build and Run:**
    - Build the project using the "Build" option in the top menu.
    - Run the application on an Android emulator or a connected Android device.

+4. **Firebase Setup:**
+  - Set up a Firebase project (if not already done) and configure your application by replacing the google-services.json file with your project-specific configuration.

+5. **Run the Application:**
+    - Run the application on an emulator or physical Android device to test the registration, login, and messaging functionalities.

 ## Usage